-All the pre-teen girls were crying at the end and the gay boys or their boyfriends were hugging them.
+All the pre-teen girls were crying at the end. their boyfriends or the gay boys were hugging them.

 We sat down and the group started.
-The leader asked if anyone was new and three-quarters of the kids raised their hands.
-He asked them to all come down, and we went with them.
+The leader asked if anyone was new.
+Three-quarters of the kids raised their hands.
+He asked them to all come down.
+We went with them.
 The girls and gays were all hanging on us, as we knelt and received a benediction to keep our hearts open and pure.
 Several girls snapped my waistband, which made me start to get hard.
-No 12-year-old girl ever misses that, and several started rocking and rolling their heads and babbling nonsense.
+No 12-year-old girl ever misses that.
+Several started rocking and rolling their heads and babbling nonsense.
 Soon all the girls and boys were rolling around on the floor.
 Jace pulled Jack into the scrum and I followed.
 Those pre-teens were totally perverted.
 They all attacked my hard-on and then Jack’s, who couldn’t help himself.
 The girls were moaning in ecstasy as we crawled out from under the pile.
 It was the closest I’d ever gotten to finding religion.
-The gay boys were swarmed by girls and the youth leader had a look that spelled victory.
+The gay boys were swarmed by girls.
+The youth leader had a look that signalled victory.
 He failed to notice the two boys going at each other in the corner.

-We grabbed the guitar and mic and Hippie started singing ‘Amazing Grace.’
+We grabbed the guitar and mic.
+Hippie started singing ‘Amazing Grace.’

-Some decorum was reestablished, and we went through all the gospel songs we had rehearsed,
+Some decorum was reestablished.
+We went through all the gospel songs we had rehearsed,

 ‘Who Am I,’